Ready to find the perfect college degree?

 Global Information Assurance Certifications (GIAC)

 GIAC Security Essentials

-The GIAC (Global Information Assurance Certification) security essentials certificate is an excellent entry-level certification that certifies that the individual knows the terms and concepts of the industry and has hands-on skills.
+The GIAC (Global Information Assurance Certification) security essentials certificate is an excellent entry-level certification.
+It certifies that the individual knows the terms and concepts of the industry and has hands-on skills.
 There are no prerequisites for this certificate, making it an excellent foundational certification for new professionals.

 GIAC Mobile Device Security Analyst (GMOB)

 This is a niche certification that is becoming more popular with the rise of mobile device usage and associated threats.
 It focuses on threat mitigation in the mobile device and app industry.
-It is appropriate for ethical hackers, penetration testers, auditors, and administrators.
+It is appropriate for:

 GIAC Certified Forensic Analyst (GCFA)

-Individuals interested in careers as forensic analysts would benefit from this widely recognized certification.
-It covers a wide range of topics, such as incident responsiveness, digital and memory forensics, and timeline analysis.
+Individuals interested in careers as forensic analysts will benefit from this widely recognized certification.
+It covers a wide range of topics, such as:

 Information Systems Audit and Control Association (ISACA) Certifications

 Certified Information Systems Auditor (CISA)